guangxush/LearnEng/Dictation/README.md

 72. Everyone who comes into our shop tells us "you have the ferfect life", and we say, "Yeah, you know what, we do, we really do."
 They go hand in hand（绝配） — books and chocolate.
 73. I've accomplished more in my life than I've ever thought possible.
 74. 5.4 million children, children who are 8, 9 and 10 years of age, who are using — are being used to mine with their bare hands, so you can text and play Angry Birds.
+75. (I'll / I hope to)See you at the Seahawks' 12 k, 5 k run/walk and Kids Dash April 1st.
+76. 24-hours access to cupcakes — it's a nightmare(噩梦) for dieters, but this vending concept is an advantage for Sprinkles when it comes to cupcake competition.